makohda/IDRC_first_step_course_2018/README.md

 - `$ cd` cd means _**C**hange **D**irectory_
 - `$ mkdir new_diretory_name` mkdir means _**M**ake **D**irectory_
 - `$ cat cnvkit.${platform}.summary.out | cut -f1,8 | perl -pe 's/\n/\t/; s/--/\n/; s/\nPt/Pt/' | perl -pe 's/^\tPt/Pt/' | cut -f4,6,8 | perl -F"\t" -lane 'next if $F[1] == 0 && $F[2] == 0; print join("\t", $F[0]/$F[1], $F[0])' | sort -k1,1g` _Don't be panic.
 No need to memorise today._ Just want to show you "|", Pipe. "|" connects two command.
 This is similar with pipetting twice, then centrifuge at 3,000 rpm, 10 min on ice...
+- \t means TAB code.
+This is a kind of regular expression
+- \n means RETURN code.
+This is a kind of regular expression
+- Regular expression is frequently used in pattern matching like this. `$ echo Okazaki-sense` `$ echo Okazaki-sense | perl -pe 's/O.*i/Kohda/'`
 - GNU/Linux is a kind of OS (Operation Systems).
 Same as Windows and macOS.
 Most of servers are Linux
 - Server is a computer, but not for personal use.
 Expensive/Cheap/High speed/Slow/Big/Small/Mail/Web...too diverse to express
 - Linux is a open source copy of UNIX (not exactly)